 No one knows the kind of emergencies that may happen and the kind of needs that may arise from it but a government is duty-bound to protect the lives and the property of its citizens first and foremost.
 This is reflected in the nature of the agencies and offices that are involved in the management of disasters and the arising damages and crises.
 Hence, the basic elements of a disaster preparedness team emanate from those that deliver services and handle arising concerns on food, health, security, and logistics.
 Each component performs regular functions in line with their purpose of existence as a government agency but maintains special units that focus on preparing for emergencies.

-For instance, CDC works round the clock with state as well as local health units to safeguard and save lives against health threats.
-It plays a crucial role in responding to infectious incidents that can endanger public health.
+The CDC supposedly works round the clock with state as well as local health units to safeguard and save lives against health threats.
+It should play a crucial role in responding to infectious incidents that can endanger public health.
 It is also tasked to lead preparedness and response efforts on providing strategic direction, coordination and support across all its allied health groups anywhere within U.S. and international partners.
 In the wake following the incident, CDC also assists in the building and rebuilding of public health capabilities through funds and technical support.
 CDC works with other health-related entities in protecting and saving lives such as American Red Cross.
 Together, they do not only deliver health services but assist states and communities in their state-wide as well as local efforts to put in place their own emergency preparedness framework and systems related to public health.

-FDA is one of the most important agencies that is not only a part of the emergency preparedness of the nation, it is also equipped to protect the security of the nation against many odds and enemies through its Medical Countermeasures Initiative.
+The FDA is one of the most important agencies that is not only a part of the emergency preparedness of the nation, it is also equipped to protect the security of the nation against many odds and enemies through its Medical Countermeasures Initiative.
 FDA is concerned about its role in emergency and crisis management.
 It also plays an important role in securing the homeland through counterterrorism and emerging threats.
 This is accomplished by ensuring that there will be enough medicines and vaccines against possible bioterrorism aggressions.
 FDA is also active in pushing and lobbying for related legislation.

-The U.S. Department of agriculture plays a salient role in ensuring that disasters will not affect food production and is thus ready with assistance programs.
+The U.S. Department of Agriculture plays a salient role in ensuring that disasters will not affect food production and is thus ready with assistance programs.
 Droughts, hurricanes, pests on crops and animals, wildland fires and oil spills are just some of the disasters that are dreaded.
 Assistance may come in the form of financial, technical and information in order that farmers, ranchers and the likes can get back on their feet in the aftermath of disasters.

 It is true that disasters can never be foreseen or foretold which is why a government must have efficient emergency preparedness and response machinery that is oiled all the time.
 Many unexpected events can happen; September 11, 2001 is a constant reminder that anything can happen even to the most powerful nation in the world.